Grey41/CV/README.md

 Website: [greyhope.uk](https://greyhope.uk)

 ### Profile
-I enjoy creating games, writing applications and experimenting with 2d physics.
+I enjoy creating games, writing applications and experimenting with 2D physics.
 I am currently interested in the Mandelbrot Set and WebSockets.
-I look forward to implementing a 3D Mandelbulb and making my ownmultiplayer games in JavaScript.
+I look forward to implementing a 3D Mandelbulb and making my own multiplayer games in JavaScript.
 I am happy to learn and explore new programming tools and languages.

 ### Projects